Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-backward-compatibility.md

 Sometimes, especially when you don't use [explicit API mode](whatsnew14.md#explicit-api-mode-for-library-authors), a return type declaration can change implicitly.
 But even if it's not the case, you might want to narrow the signature.
-For example, sometimes you realize that you need index access to the elements of your collection and want to change the return type from `Collection` to `RandomAccess`.
-This section describes why it is a bad idea for a library author to make such a change.
+For example, sometimes you realize that you need index access to the elements of your collection and want to change the return type from `Collection` to `List`.
+Widening a return type usually breaks source compatibility; for example, converting from `List` to `Collection` breaks all the code that uses index access.
+Narrowing return types is usually a source-compatible change, but it breaks binary compatibility, and this section describes how.

 Consider a library function in the `library.kt` file: